Baseball Bat

 Its characteristics are 36 inches and 39 ounces.
 It is authenticated by PSA/DNA and by Mears and graded A10*.
 The asterisk is rewarding the historical character of that piece of equipment.

-R2 bats were made for Ruth until 1926.
-A game used bat of Babe Ruth has some features brought by the player to facilitate its handling such as added scratches or rings.
+R2 bats were made for Ruth until 1926, spanning the transition period from Dead Ball to Live Ball and Ruth's transition period from the Red Sox to the New York Yankees.
+Such game used bats of Babe Ruth have some features brought by the player to facilitate its handling such as added scratches or rings.
 His phenomenal hitting precision results in a grouping of ball impacts on the lumber.

 A Babe Ruth bat was sold for $ 1.68M by Heritage on August 27, 2022, lot 53059.
 It is graded a perfect GU10 by PSA/DNA.